MuhsinFatih/vscode-2D-file-explorer/README.md

 # 2D file explorer for VSCode

 This is Work In Progress 2D file explorer for VSCode.
-It provides tree and dendrogram views of the workspace It was spawned because I find it hard to explore mono-repos in VSCode simply because the file explorer tree view gets crowded real quick
+It provides tree and dendrogram views of the workspace.

+It was spawned because I find it hard to explore mono-repos in VSCode simply because the file explorer tree view gets crowded real quick.

 ## TODO
 - [ ] Make nodes clickable